Honors Program in Psychology

 Course of study for Honors minors

 I. The program for students with an honors minor in psychology consists of one preparation for external examination.
 This preparation is a two-credit unit (a core course and its related one credit seminar), selected from the fields listed previously.
 If a student is simultaneously pursuing an honors minor and a course major, the honors preparation may, with approval of the department, be fulfilled with the completion of a two-credit honors thesis (PSYC 180).
-In addition to their courses or seminar for honors preparation, minors are required to include Introduction to Psychology or Nature and Nurture and two other courses, at least one of which is a core course, in their programs, for a minimum of 5 credits in psychology.
+In addition to their courses or seminar for honors preparation, minors are required to include Introduction to Psychology (or equivalent) and two other courses, at least one of which is a core course, in their programs, for a minimum of 5 credits in psychology.
 All coursework counted towards a psychology minor must be completed at Swarthmore.

 Special Major in Honors